marcuslim835/co-opeDown/DeveloperGuide.md

 ScoreTimeManager | Script for the score and timer in DisplayUI that can be used by the different scenes (stages).
 OptionsMenu | Script that provides functionality to the OptionsMenuUI.

-### 2.2.3 Player Object
+### 2.3 Player Object
 Objects | Description
 ------------ | -------------
 PlayerMovement | Script to give players ability to move left, right and jump up.
 PlayerCollision | Script for collision detection in 2.3.1 and 2.3.2.
 Value of `isCorrectA` or `isCorrectB` changes to true if player is standing on platform with "CorrectAnswerA" or "CorrectAnswerB" tags respectively.
 Weapon | Script used to eliminate enemies (bats) and trigger buttons when the weapon is triggered by the player towards the direction it is facing.

-## 2.3 Stages
+### 2.4 Transitions
+-WIP-

+## 3 Game Modes
+### 3.1 Classic Mode
-All stages have a timer on them.
+All classic mode stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.
 Common Objects | Description
 ------------ | -------------
 Main Camera | Scenes with non-motionless cameras contain a CameraTargets script that tracks the position (transform) of both player objects and adjusts the camera view to encompass both players by adjusting the zoom level through the field of view.